 Q. Does my letter answer carry as much weight as my essay answer does?

-A. No. Your essay answer worth twice as much.
+A. No. Your essay answer is worth twice as much.

-Q. How long do I get to complete my Essay answer in IELTS test?
+Q. How long do I get to complete my Essay answer on the IELTS test?

-A. You are advised to finish your Essay response in 40 minute.
-You will have 1 hour (60 minutes) to complete both the task 1 and task 2.
+A. You are advised to finish your Essay response in 40 minutes.
+You will have 1 hour (60 minutes) to complete both task 1 and task 2.
 Task 1 usually takes 20 minutes to finish and the remaining 40 minutes should be used for essay writing.

-Q. Can I spend more than 40 minutes to finish my essay?
+Q. Can I spend more than 40 minutes finishing my essay?

 A. You should not spend more than 40 minutes to complete your essay.
 However, if you can complete your task 1 response in less than 20 minutes, then you might have more than 40 minutes for your essay response.

-Q. Should I finish my Task 1 or Task 2 first?
+Q. Should I finish Task 1 or Task 2 first?

 A. It’s up to you.
-If you feel comfortable to write the essay first and then response to the task 1, you can always do so.
+If you feel comfortable writing the essay first and then responding to task 1, you can always do so.

 Q. How long my essay should be?